LindaLjub/Useful-Functionality/README.md

 How to create Static librarys in C++.

 ## Filestream
-How to use filestream to:
+How to use filestream in C# to:
 <br>
 - Read from file
 - See if a file exists